Fly Fishing For Beginners: Fly Fishing Instructors Tell You How

 A fly rod from 0 to 3 would be best for panfish and smaller trout, and would also be good for very small and light flies.
 A 10-weight rod would be more suitable for large salmon or big musky flies but would be way too heavy for small brook trout or panfish.

 The perfect rod would depend on the species of fish and the river you fish, and maybe the methods you want to use.
+If you want more details on the best weight rod for trout, click HERE.

 In order to get the perfect fly rod for you, you should determine: